Creme Caramel Flan With A Spun Sugar Cage

 - 4 eggs

-1. Preheat the oven to 350°F. Bring the water and sugar to a boil in a saucepan over medium heat.
-Once the caramel has browned, remove the pan from heat and let the mixture cool until the bubbles have disappeared.
-Place 4 ramekins in a casserole dish and divide the caramelized sugar between the ramekins, making sure to save some back for the spun sugar toppings.
-Let the liquid cool.
+1. Bring the sugar and water to a boil in a saucepan over medium heat.
+Once the caramelized sugar has browned, remove the pan from the heat and let the mixture cool until the bubbles have disappeared.
+Place 4 ramekins in a casserole dish and divide the caramelized sugar between the ramekins, making sure to save some back for the spun sugar cages.

-4. Fill the casserole dish halfway with hot water, transfer the dish to the oven, and cook for 25 minutes.
-Refrigerate the flan for at least 90 minutes after removing from the oven.
+3. Fill the casserole dish halfway with hot water, transfer the dish to a preheated oven, and cook at 350°F for 25 minutes.

-7. Carefully flip the creme caramel flans onto small plates and place the spun sugar cages on top.
+6. Carefully flip the creme caramel flans over onto small plates and place the spun sugar cages on top.

-You can find the recipe for the Caramel Apple Galette featured in the bonus video here.
+Get the recipe for the Caramel Apple Galette featured in the bonus video.